 Yes, the film producer.

-The person capable of seeing spirits, able to experience miracles, or have the basic understanding that bad karma brings bad luck is superstitious, right?
-Anything that doesn’t fit with the so-called rational thinkers’ belief system is superstition.
+People capable of seeing spirits, experiencing miracles, or understanding ‘bad karma brings bad luck’ are superstitious.
+Essentially, anything that doesn’t fit with ‘rational thinking’ is superstition.

 Let Me Tell You What Superstition Actually Is

 Here’s the definition of ‘Believe’ (Oxford Languages):

 accept that (something) is true, especially without proof.

 But, life doesn’t end at believing.
 There’s also something called Knowing.

 Now, I can almost hear what you’re thinking: